Podded engine: Wing-mounted podded engines

 Placing engines on the wing provides beneficial wing bending relief in flight.
-The further the engines are away from the fuselage the greater the wing bending relief so engines buried in the wing root provide little relief.
+The further the engines are away from the fuselage the greater the wing bending relief, therefore engines mounted close to the fuselage (in the wing root) provide little relief.
 Almost all modern large jet airplanes use engines in pods located a significant distance from the wing root for substantial wing bending relief.
 The pods are in front of the wing to help avoid flutter of the wing which, in turn, allows a much lighter wing structure.

 Fuselage-mounted podded engines

 An early example of fuselage mounting, the Junkers Ju 287, had two of its four engines mounted on the front fuselage.
 The same position was used for two of the three engines on the Martin XB-51.

-Smaller jet airplanes like the Cessna Citation are generally not suited to podded engines below the wing because they would be too close to the ground.
+Smaller jet airplanes like the Cessna Citation are generally not suited to podded engines below the wing because this would place the engines too close to the ground.
 This is also the case with aircraft designed to operate from unimproved grass or gravel runways.
-Instead, in these cases it is common to mount two (or occasionally four) podded engines located at the rear of the fuselage, where they are less likely to be damaged by ingesting foreign objects from the ground.
+Instead, in these cases it is common to mount two (or occasionally four) podded engines on the rear of the fuselage, where they are less likely to be damaged by ingesting foreign objects from the ground.

 This mounting location provides no wing bending relief but, following an engine failure, does offer much less yaw due to asymmetric thrust than would wing-mounted engines.
-Careful examination of such engines will show them typically mounted nose-high.
-These engines are mounted to face the local flow of air, and the local airflow at the airplane's tail is typically descending with respect to the centerline of the aircraft's fuselage.
+To face the local flow of air, most engines on the rear of a fuselage are installed slightly nose-high.
+The local airflow at the airplane's tail is typically descending with respect to the centerline of the aircraft's fuselage.